NAHA Operation Winter Rescue

 If you would like to make a donation to this program, you can visit our confidential and secure donation page to help provide a Heating Assistance voucher like the one below for a Native American family in need.

-Please don’t forget that 94% of our total revenue goes towards our Programs to help as many families as possible.
+Please don’t forget that 94% of our budget goes towards our Programs to help as many families as possible.
 Your donation could prevent another tragedy like Sara Swift Hawk from happening.